-\bowtie

-Administration des chemins de fer Division Interopérabilité et sécurité

-1, Porte de France L-4360 Esch-sur-Alzette
+Administration des chemins de fer Division Interopérabilité et sécurité 1, Porte de France L-4360 Esch-sur-Alzette

-Tél.

-+352 261912 35 ou +352 261912 33
+Tél. +352 261912 35 ou +352 261912 33

-E-mail

-interop-sec@acf.etat.lu
+E-mail interop-sec@acf.etat.lu

-For vehicles that do not have a valid marketing authorization on the national rail network, a special circulation authorization procedure may be applied in very exceptional cases (Acceptance on the Luxembourg Rail Network (ARFL) or Circulation Authorization (AC)).
-This concerns, among others:
+For vehicles that do not have a valid marketing authorization on the National Rail Network, a special circulation authorization procedure may be applied in very exceptional cases (Acceptance on the National Rail Network (ARFL) or Circulation Authorization (AC)).
+This concern, among others:

-- working vehicles circulating for the needs of the infrastructure manager; - vehicles circulating for reasons of testing or checking their compatibility with the network infrastructures.
+- Working vehicles circulating for the needs of the infrastructure manager; - vehicles circulating for reasons of testing or checking their compatibility with the network infrastructures.

 These traffic authorizations, limited in time, specify the routes allowed, and the conditions under which these vehicles can travel.
-The procedures for establishing an ARFL or an AC are defined by Regulation No. 219 of the CFL infrastructure manager concerning the admission of rolling stock to the Luxembourg rail network.
+The procedures for establishing an ARFL or an AC are defined by Regulation No. 219 of the CFL infrastructure manager concerning the admission of rolling stock to the National Rail Network.